PulkitT01/DPN-SA-MMD_extension/README.md

 # Deep Propensity Network using Sparse Autoencoder (DPN-SA) with MMD Extension

 ## Overview
-This repository contains an implementation of the **Deep Propensity Network using a Sparse Autoencoder (DPN-SA)** for estimating treatment effects from observational data.
-The original DPN-SA model was proposed to address high-dimensional propensity score matching and counterfactual outcome prediction, utilizing deep learning approaches.
+This repository implements **DPN-IPM**, an extension of the **Deep Propensity Network using a Sparse Autoencoder (DPN-SA)**, designed for robust estimation of treatment effects from high-dimensional observational data.
+While DPN-SA uses a KL-divergence-based regularization to enforce sparsity in latent space, **DPN-IPM replaces this with a Maximum Mean Discrepancy (MMD)** penalty, aligning latent distributions more effectively using an IPM-based regularization approach.

-This repository extends the original implementation by incorporating **Maximum Mean Discrepancy (MMD)** as an alternative to the **b-KL loss**, improving the robustness of treatment effect estimation.
+## Key Contributions
+- Replacement of KL-based sparsity regularizer with an **MMD-based regularization** (Integral Probability Metric)
+- Distribution-level alignment of latent codes for better **covariate balancing**
+- Three training modes: **End-to-End**, **Stacked-All**, and **Stacked-Cur**
+- Evaluation using **Jobs dataset**, with focus on ATE, ATT, and policy risk
+- Empirical gains in stability and accuracy of causal effect estimates

 ## Features
-- Implementation of **DPN-SA** for causal inference
-- Sparse Autoencoder-based feature extraction for propensity score estimation
+- Modular architecture with Sparse Autoencoder for propensity score estimation
+- MMD-based regularization in latent space using **RBF kernel**
-- Counterfactual outcome prediction using deep learning
+- Deep Counterfactual Network (DCN) for potential outcome prediction
-- **MMD-based loss implementation** replacing b-KL loss
-- Support for randomized and real-world datasets
+- End-to-end and layer-wise training configurations
-- Performance evaluation with various models (Logistic Regression, LASSO, DCN, DPN-SA)
+- Evaluation of models on multiple causal metrics: **ATE**, **ATT**, **Policy Risk**

 ## Installation
 ### Prerequisites